Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 What Is Homeopathy?
 Can Homeopathic Nosodes Replace Vaccines?

-I recently received an email from a dog lover, anxious to protect her dogs from disease using homeopathic nosodes.
-Her dogs had bad experiences in the past with pharmaceutical vaccinations and had dog vaccine side effects.
+In the past I’ve received messages from pet lovers anxious to protect their cats and dogs from disease using homeopathic nosodes.
+In one case, the dogs had bad experiences in the past with pharmaceutical vaccinations and had dog vaccine side effects.
 With plans for a new puppy or two in the works, she asked for advice about alternatives to vaccinations for the new pups, to protect them from the most common canine illnesses: distemper, parvovirus, adenovirus, parainfluenza, leptospirosis, and rabies.

 More specifically, she asked for recommendations for where to obtain homeopathic nosodes for each of these pathogens.